 …you can climb on in.

-NOTE: Fata Morgana will be on display at The Saatchi Gallery from March 15th until May 5th 2019.
+NOTE: Fata Morgana will be on display at The Saatchi Gallery until 11th June 2019.
 Entry to the exhibition is free, but to go into the installation itself you’ll need to buy a £2 guide.
 You can find out more at their website right HERE.

 Saatchi Gallery | Duke of York’s Square, King’s Road, SW3 4RY